Matt

 Aggression Between Male and Female

-If the male becomes overly aggressive, separate the pair with a tank divider and try reintroducing them gradually.
+If the male is overly aggressive, separate the pair with a divider and reintroduce them gradually.

 Male Eating Fry

-If the male begins eating the fry, remove him immediately to ensure their safety.
+If the male eats fry, remove him immediately once the fry are free-swimming.

 Conclusion